vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 mindset: it is extendable and customizable so that developers can tweak and modify the default experience using plugins.

 ## Status and disclaimer

-Currently, the Dashboard component is at an early stage of its lifecycle.
-While the goal for the component is to provide an end-to-and solution for creation and consumption of dashboards, it has not yet reached that state.
+Currently, the Dashboard component is at an early stage of its lifecycle, some parts are still in beta stage so users should use them carefully.

+Dashboard component provide end-to-and solution for creation and consumption of dashboards with full drag-and-drop editing experience.
+It provide APIs to allow customization to expand the eventing and interactivity.

-In its current state, the Dashboard component can render a dashboard created in the KPI Dashboards component of the GoodData platform and allows the developer to customize rendering of insights or add custom content.
+Dashboard component can render a dashboard created in the KPI Dashboards component of the GoodData platform and allows the developer to customize rendering of insights or add custom content.

+In addition, developers can modify the default consumer experience, and create dashboard plugins to enhance or further customize the dashboard.

-We have many milestones on our [roadmap](01_intro__roadmap.md).
-We will be enhancing and opening the Dashboard component's APIs to allow more customizations, to expand the eventing and interactivity, and to allow a drag-and-drop editing experience.
+We have many milestones on our [roadmap](01_intro__roadmap.md) to improve Dashboard component.
 ## Dashboards on the GoodData platform vs. Dashboard component

 Let's take a look at GoodData's solution for dashboards and explain how the Dashboard component and the infrastructure around it fit into this picture.

 The GoodData platform, GoodData Cloud and GoodData.CN all provide the KPI Dashboards component that can be used by both dashboard creators and consumers.
-In addition, developers can modify the default consumer experience, and create dashboard plugins to enhance or further customize the dashboard.

-**NOTE:** The KPI Dashboards component and the dashboards that it renders can be [embedded and integrated into third-party applications](18_dashboard_embedding.md).
+**NOTE:** The Dashboard component and the dashboards that it renders can be [embedded and integrated into third-party applications](18_dashboard_embedding.md).

 ### Dashboard creators